talmuth/HAHeaterMeter/README.md

 Changes from idomp version:
 - Added 'heatermeter.set_alarms' and 'heatermeter.set_temperature' scripts for setting & refreshing alarms.
 - Added 'Alarms' card to ui-lovalace.yaml.
+- Added 'automation.bbq_is_ready' automation to announce when your food is ready.
 - Added High/Low Alarm Sensors for each probe.
 - Added 'set_alarms' service to set probe alarms.
 - Fixed Issue #1 'Fill Example Data inserts parameter twice', removed parameter from service example.